Frances E. Williams: Early life

-She remained for fourteen years at Karamu House, taking part in eighty-five productions, writing and directing plays, making costumes, and designing sets, On the suggestion of her friend Langston Hughes, and the encouragement from playwright Friedrich Wolf who wrote "Sailors of Cattaro," she went to the Soviet Union to study theater.
+She remained for 14 years at Karamu House, taking part in 85 productions, writing and directing plays, making costumes, and designing sets.
+On the suggestion of her friend Langston Hughes, and the encouragement from playwright Friedrich Wolf who wrote "Sailors of Cattaro". she went to the Soviet Union to study theater.
 In 1934, Soviet theater was known for its outstanding productions by actor and director Vsevolod Meyerhold, directors Constantin Stanislavski, Elanskaya, Natalya Sats, Moskvin, and Kachaov.
-Williams studied at the Moscow Children’s Theatre run by Natalya Sats and attended many of the theater productions in Moscow.
+Williams studied at the Moscow Children's Theatre run by Natalya Sats and attended many of the theater productions in Moscow.

-After two years in Moscow, her passport having expired, she went to Helsinki, Finland to renew it.
+After two years in Moscow, her passport having expired, Williams went to Helsinki, Finland, to renew it.
 In 1936, political tensions in Europe were at its height.
 She found a job working at a travel agency and stayed in Finland for several months.
 Because of her friendship with the daughter of playwright Hella Wuolijoki, she was introduced to Ingmar Bergman and other writers and was invited to Marleback, a favorite meeting place of politicians and literary people including Bertolt Brecht.
 Williams felt the time she spent in Helsinki taught her more about politics than at any time before.

-In 1939 Williams married William Anthony Hill, social worker, who, according to an article in Ebony magazine, "Ceramics by Tony Hill," (Vol. 2, Nov.
-1946, pp. 3–35) became known as one of the best ceramists on the West coast.
+In 1939, Williams married William Anthony Hill, social worker, who, according to an article in Ebony magazine, "Ceramics by Tony Hill" (Vol. 2, November 1946, pp. 3–35), became known as one of the best ceramists on the West coast.
 In 1941, they moved to Los Angeles, California.
 Together they did many cultural things together such as organize an exhibit for the art of Jacob Lawrence, the first formal exhibition of its kind in Los Angeles; and one for Charles White.
-When Katherine Dunham brought her troupe to L.A. from Chicago, Williams put together a road tour for her.
-When Waters went on a road tour for Mamba’s Daughter, Waters hired her as her assistant.
+When Katherine Dunham brought her troupe to Los Angeles from Chicago, Williams put together a road tour for her.
+When Waters went on a road tour for Mamba's Daughters, Waters hired Williams as her assistant.
 Waters convinced the producers to offer Williams the part as her understudy.